Interactive Mental Stimulation Toys for Dogs – Puzzles for Pups!1 comment

 - Snuffle Mat.
 This is an easy DIY to have your dog work for his meals.
 Using fabric swatches of various lengths, it encourages your dog to work for his food while staying in one place (traditional food puzzles roll around).
 Buy one on Etsy or try your paw at making your own interactive dog toy.

 Get a border collie they said.
 Having a smart dog will be great they said.
 But if you don’t find a way to work that brain, your dog will.
 And let me tell you, his idea of fun very rarely matches up with your idea of a good time.
 These dogs can go straight into the college level puzzling.
-Look for the interactive toys that ask your dog to make correct decisions in order to uncover treats or toys; or puzzle toys with various chambers which require them to maneuver these interactive toys in unconventional ways to get the food out.
+Look for the mental stimulation toys that ask your dog to make correct decisions in order to uncover treats or toys; or puzzle toys with various chambers which can keep him busy for a good long while.

 - Buster Cube

 - CleverPet's Video Game System promises an interactive experience for your dog that can change games to alleviate boredom, advance the levels as your dog becomes more proficient in using it, and offers an app that lets you know your dog’s preferences and activity.
 At $250+/system, it comes with a hefty price tag, but teaching your dog to work smarter instead of harder is worth it.